abubinski/azure-aks-docs/articles/aks/migrate-from-autoscaler-to-node-auto-provision.md

 ## Migrate workloads from fixed pools to node auto provisioning managed nodes

 >[!NOTE]
-> Consider setting node affinity to ensure that your workloads can tolerate NAP, and will be scheduled to the NAP-managed nodes when desired.
+> Consider setting node affinity to ensure that your workloads can tolerate NAP and are scheduled to the NAP-managed nodes when desired.

 Now scale down user pools gradually (keep the system pool):